 a) Full Factorial Testing:

-b) Fractional Factorial Testing:
+b) Fractional or Partial Factorial Testing:

 As the name indicates only a fraction of all variation combination versions is exposed to website traffic.
-Static mathematical calculations and analysis is done for the rest of the combinations to find the best conversion rate.
+Static mathematical calculations and analysis are done for the rest of the combinations to find the best conversion rate.

 Taguchi Method is the most popular method for fractional factorial multivariate testing.
 This method gives a less accurate result as only a sample of the variations is tested and not all.
 Although this method takes less time to analyze the winner, the result can never be considered as accurate as it can be in case of Full Factorial testing.